 Your thyroid.
 The hormones it produces are responsible for a lot: your metabolism, the health of your skin and bones, your sleep quality, headache frequency (or infrequency), and your sex drive, to name just a few.
 Put another way, it's one of the most essential glands in your body.
 And yours may be in trouble.
 According to the American Thyroid Association, an estimated 20 million Americans have a thyroid condition—and of those 20 million, a staggering 60 percent aren't aware of it.

-But despite these figures, there’s no need to worry.
-Even if your thyroid isn’t in the shape it should be, getting it up to snuff is as simple as trying out a new yoga pose or making a small change to your diet.
-So read on, and learn how to get your body’s most important gland into tip-top condition.
-And for more on the inner workings of your body, here are 20 Amazing Facts You Never Knew About Your Body.
+But despite these figures, there's no need to worry.
+Even if your thyroid isn't in the shape it should be, getting it up to snuff is as simple as trying out a new yoga pose or making a small change to your diet.
+So read on, and learn how to have a healthy thyroid.

 Eat Fewer Vegetables